Lake Placid Curling Club Rules for League Play

 - Ties may be resolved by Skips each throwing one stone with sweeping after 5:55 PM.

 - No tie breakers may start after 6:05 PM.

 - The game score shall be determined by the score of the last completed End if a full eight Ends are not completed.

-- A team missing more than one of its original members shall forfeit.
+- A team missing more than two of its original members shall forfeit.

 - Team members arriving after the first stone of an end is released may not enter the game until the start of the next end.